 Do You Want to Learn How to Become an IT Architect?

 Even if you have the soft skills to become an IT architect, you need hard skills as well.
 Fortunately, Simplilearn has you covered.
-Learn the Basics of TOGAF Foundations or enroll in the ITIL® 4 Foundation Certification training course provides you with a firm understanding of the ITIL 4 framework, core concepts, and ITIL service lifecycle terminologies.
+Learn the basics of ITSM.
+Enrolling in the ITIL® 4 Foundation Certification training course provides you with a firm understanding of the ITIL 4 framework, core concepts, and ITIL service lifecycle terminologies.
 By the end of this ITIL certification, you will understand how ITIL evolved to adopt modern technologies and operational processes and the necessary concepts in a service management framework.

 Don’t delay.
 Check out Simplilearn’s entire range of related courses, including IT service management training.